 Jonathan has raised two related issues this week: one about the idea of a "natural talent" for writing and one about your image of yourself as a writer.
 The first post, especially, reminded me of a passage in J.D.
 Salinger's The Catcher in the Rye.
 It's the scene where Holden Caulfield's roommate, Stradlater, asks him to write his English composition for him.
-He'd be free to write anything he wanted, "just as a long as it's descriptive as hell", and just as long as he doesn't put commas all in the right place because that would be a dead giveaway that Stradlater hadn't done the assignment himself.
+He'd be free to write anything he wanted, "just as a long as it's descriptive as hell", and just as long as he doesn't put commas all in the right places because that would be a dead giveaway that Stradlater hadn't done the assignment himself.

 That’s something else that gives me a royal pain.
 I mean if you’re good at writing compositions and somebody starts talking about commas.
 Stradlater was always doing that.
 He wanted you to think that the only reason he was lousy at writing compositions was because he stuck all the commas in the wrong place.
 He was a little bit like Ackley, that way.
 I once sat next to Ackley at this basketball game.
 We had a terrific guy on the team, Howie Coyle, that could sink them from the middle of the floor, without even touching the backboard or anything.
 Ackley kept saying, the whole goddam game, that Coyle had a perfect build for basketball.
 God, how I hate that stuff.